CIDNA: Cedar-Isles-Dean Neighborhood Association

 Program details: Grants are available to CIDNA property owners to help defray the costs of:

 The grants for all of the above will be allocated on a first-come, first-served basis, as funds are available.

 Click here to download the program application

 Get involved in your community!
 A variety of volunteer opportunities are available.

-please let us know by contacting us at (612) 821-0131 or firstname.lastname@example.org at least five days before our
+please let us know by contacting us at 612-821-0131 or firstname.lastname@example.org at least five days before our event.

 Disclaimer: Although CIDNA attempts to provide correct information on this website, the organization and its volunteers

-do not warrant the accuracy or timeline of information contained herein.
+do not guarantee the accuracy or timeline of information contained herein.